cognitedata/reveal/README.md

    yarn global add @bazel/ibazel
    ```

+If you want to read more details about the Bazel setup, see [bazel.md](https://github.com/cognitedata/application-services/tree/master/bazel.md).

 ## How do I run my application locally?

 All the api middleware have a set of scripts defined in their `package.json`.